 Tooth decay and cavities are both common dental issues.
-Receiving fillings can restore your teeth and help prevent simple decay from becoming something worse.
+We offer same-day fillings to restore your teeth and help prevent simple decay from becoming something worse.

 Cavities are one of the most common dental problems.
 Even with good oral hygiene and regular dental cleanings, it’s still possible for decay to eat into your tooth enamel.
 Fortunately, repairing cavities often involves no more than tooth fillings, one of the most common dental treatments.
 We use tooth-colored composite fillings instead of amalgam fillings, which contain metal as well as mercury and other elements.
 Because we can match them to the color of the rest of your teeth, our metal-free fillings blend easily into your smile.